Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 #### If you want to brighten the appearance of characters in dark worlds
 After executing the `Game Recommendation`, you may want to adjust the appearance of the character in a dark world, which has only point lights, more brightly.
-In that case, you can raise the brightness in dark world by adjusting the `Unlit Intensity` slider in the **Environmental Lighting Contributions Setups**" menu.
+In that case, you can raise the brightness in dark world by adjusting the `Unlit Intensity` slider in the **Environmental Lighting Contributions Setups** menu.

 <img width = "300" src="images/Unlit_Intensity_Comp.gif">